 Creativity – according to Webster’s it means having the ability or power to create; characterized by originality and expressiveness; imaginative.

 9 Inspired Steps to Build Your Creativity and Your Creative Life

+- Ask Questions.
 Stay involved with other creative people.
-Inspire others with questions about their progress in their own endeavors.
+Inspire others with questions about their progress in their own endeavours.
 Something they say to you could provide you with an idea that moves you in a new direction.